leodarkseid/lazyrpc/README.md

-# RPC Class Documentation
+# LAZY RPC DOCUMENTATION

 ## Overview

-The `RPC` class is designed to manage and validate Remote Procedure Call (RPC) URLs for blockchain interactions.
+LAZY RPC is designed to manage and validate Remote Procedure Call (RPC) URLs for blockchain interactions.
 It supports both HTTP and WebSocket (WS) calls, failure tracking, retry logic, and automatic validation of endpoints.

 ## Features